top of page

 These short and sweet messages can lead to new connections, discovery calls, new projects and more.
 All you need is one good lead or opportunity.
 Never underestimate the power of the "boring", tedious or repetitive work to turn things around in the best way.

-Key Email Reminders:
+Key Email Pitch/Outreach Reminders

-• Them First, Self Second (Address customer needs/problems THEN Solutions )
+• Them First, Self Second: Address customer needs/problems THEN Solutions.

 Step 3: The Follow-Up